 FAMU—FSU College of Engineering

 The FAMU-FSU College of Engineering was authorized by the 1982 Legislature as a joint program between Florida A&M University and Florida State University.
-Graduate programs of study lead to the Master of Science (MS) degrees and Doctor of Philosophy (PhD) degrees in biomedical, civil, chemical, electrical, industrial and mechanical engineering.
-A Master of Engineering (MEng) degree program in civil engineering is also available.
-A student entering the college applies for admission at one of the two universities and must satisfy the admission and general degree requirements of the University, the college and the department, respectively.
-The degree is granted by the College of Engineering through the university where the student is registered.
+Graduate programs of study lead to the Master of Science (MS) degrees and Doctor of Philosophy (PhD) degrees in biomedical, civil, chemical, electrical, industrial, materials science, and mechanical engineering.
+A Master of Engineering (MEng) degree program in civil engineering and an MS degree in systems engineering are also available.
+A student entering the college applies for admission at one of the two universities and must satisfy the admission and general degree requirements of the university, the college, and the department.
+The degree is granted through the College of Engineering by the university where the student is enrolled.
+All College of Engineering classrooms and administrative and faculty offices are housed in a modern engineering complex located at 2525 Pottsdamer Street in Innovation Park.

-The mission of the College of Engineering is:
+The mission of the College of Engineering is as follows:

-The College occupies over 200,000 sq. ft. of classroom, office and laboratory space in a building complex especially designed for engineering education.
-It is located off the main campus of each university in an area adjacent to Innovation Park, which also houses the National High Magnetic Field Laboratory; the Aero-Propulsion, Mechatronics and Energy Center (AME); the Center for Advanced Power Systems (CAPS); the High Performance Materials Institute (HPMI); and other university, public and private organizations engaged in research, development and clean industry operations.
-The College also maintains other research centers, including the Applied Superconductivity Center (ASC), Center for Accessibility and Safety for an Aging Population (ASAP Center), Center for Intelligent Systems, Control, and Robotics (CISCOR), Energy and Sustainability Center (ESC), Florida Center for Advanced Aero-Propulsion (FCAAP), and the Future Renewable Electrical Energy Delivery and Management (FREEDM) Systems Center.
+The college occupies over 200,000 square feet of classroom, office, and laboratory space in a building complex especially designed for engineering education.
+It is located less than three miles from each main campus in an area adjacent to Innovation Park, which also houses the following research facilities: the National High Magnetic Field Laboratory (NHMFL); the Aero-Propulsion, Mechatronics and Energy Center (AME); the Center for Advanced Power Systems (CAPS); the High Performance Materials Institute (HPMI); and other university, public and private organizations engaged in research, development, and entrepreneurship.
+The college also maintains other research centers, including the Applied Superconductivity Center (ASC); Center for Accessibility and Safety for an Aging Population (ASAP); Center for Intelligent Systems, Control, and Robotics (CISCOR); Center for Resilient Infrastructure and Disaster Response (RIDER); Center for Transportation and Public Safety (CTPS), Energy and Sustainability Center (ESC); and Florida Center for Advanced Aero-Propulsion (FCAAP).

-Each department of the college operates specialized laboratories for teaching and research that are listed in the description of its programs.
+Each department of the college operates specialized laboratories for teaching and research that are listed in the department sections of this General Bulletin.
+In addition, the college operates computing facilities, a library and reading room, as well as a machine shop and electronics shops for the common use by all programs.

-The Library is staffed by a full-time librarian and several assistants who offer research assistance in person, over the telephone, via e-mail and text.
+The library is serviced by a full-time librarian and several assistants who offer research assistance in person, over the telephone, and via e-mail and text.
 Instruction in library and information literacy is available to classes and groups upon request.

 Library services also include Flip video cameras, laptops, headphones, and other technology that is available for check out upon request.
-Group study tables, lounging stations, and tutoring areas were all part of the innovative transformation of the engineering library in May 2011.
+Modern group study tables, lounging stations, and tutoring areas are in the Engineering Library for student use.

-Other nearby resources include the Office of Technology Integration (OTI); the National High Magnetic Field Laboratory (the ‘Mag Lab’); the Center for Advanced Power Systems (CAPS); the High Performance Materials Institute (HPMI) and the Aero-Propulsion, Mechatronics and Energy Center.
-Information on additional research centers affiliated with the College of Engineering us available at http://www.eng.fsu.edu/research.
-The College also operates the Tallahassee Challenger Learning Center, a K-12 STEM outreach facility serving the Southeast region of the United States.
-Located in downtown Tallahassee, the Center houses a 3-D IMAX theatre, planetarium, and a Challenger Space Mission simulator with Control Center.
-Other supporting facilities are Northwest Regional Data Center (NWRDC), Florida Department of Transportation research facilities, WFSU Public Broadcasting television and radio stations, as well as FAMU Computing Services.
+Other nearby resources include the following: the FSU Information Technology Services; the National High Magnetic Field Laboratory (the 'Mag Lab'); the Center for Advanced Power Systems (CAPS); the High-Performance Materials Institute (HPMI) and the Aero-Propulsion, Mechatronics and Energy Center (AME).
+Information on additional research centers affiliated with the College of Engineering is available at https://www.eng.famu.fsu.edu/research.
+The college also operates the Tallahassee Challenger Learning Center, a K-12 STEM outreach facility serving the southeastern United States.
+Located in downtown Tallahassee, the center houses a 3-D IMAX theatre, planetarium, and a Challenger Space Mission simulator with Control Center.
+Other supporting facilities are Northwest Regional Data Center (NWRDC), Florida Department of Transportation research facilities, WFSU Public Broadcasting television and radio stations, as well as FAMU Information Services.

 A large number of graduate students in the College of Engineering are supported through department teaching or research assistantships.
 University fellowships are available for exceptionally qualified students.
 In addition, tuition waivers for graduate assistants and fellows are available on a competitive basis.
 Students should contact the department of their proposed major regarding financial support.